Railroad Terms

 The motion, forward or back, that one or more cars, locomotives, or parts of a train has without moving other coupled cars, locomotives, or parts of the train.
 "Loose slack" is the free movement or lost motion between parts of a train.
 "Spring slack" is the movement beyond the free or lost motion brought about through compressing the draft gear springs.
 Slack is necessary so as to start one car at a time and so that the train may be operated around curves and over high and low places.

-Slack Action
+Slack action

 Movement of part of a coupled train at a different speed than another part of the same train.

-Slippery Track
+Slippery track

 A highly greased track near the roundhouse or back shop where a newly rebuilt locomotive could be run in without going anywhere, and without calling an engine crew or pilot.